gregdhill/hydra-consent-app-go/README.md

 authorize code is valid only once.
 Also, this application needs to run on port 4445 in order for the demo to work.
 Usually the consent endpoint won't perform the authorize code, but for the sake of the demo we added that too.

-Make sure that you stop the docker-compose demo of the Hydra main repository, otherwise ports 4445 and 4444 are unassignable.